Phil Johnson, Senior Principal, Quality and Compliance Services, IQVIA

-During this webinar, I laid out the regulatory drivers for medical device supplier quality management and the importance of Quality in the evaluation, monitoring, and approval of suppliers.
+During this on-demand webinar, I laid out the regulatory drivers for supplier management for medical device manufacturers and the importance of Quality in the evaluation, monitoring, and approval of suppliers.
 I also provided guidance for suppliers regarding how they manage their relationships with the legal manufacturers of the product.
 At the conclusion, I brought it all together by highlighting the prominence of SQM-related FDA 483s.

 SQM Scrutiny is on the Rise

 Regulatory considerations are taking center stage in the practice of supplier quality management within the Medical Device/MedTech industry.
 The presentation validated this point by highlighting the newer revisions to FDA, ISO, and other key documented industry requirement.
 In short, manufacturers must now consider these factors: